andydevs/ml-digit-recognition/README.md

-# handwritten_digit_recognition.py
+# Machine Learning Digit Recognition

+A project in python.
 Trains a neural network to recognize handwritten digits from the MNIST database.